w3f/polkadot-wiki/docs/learn/learn-staking.md

 :::

-Thus, validator pools are paid the same regardless of stake level.
+Validator pools are paid the same regardless of stake level.
 Pools with less stake will generally pay more to nominators per-token than pools with more stake.
 This gives nominators an economic incentive to gradually shift their preferences to lower staked validators that gain a sufficient amount of reputation.
 A consequence of this is that the stake across validator pools will be as evenly distributed as possible, to avoid a concentration of power among a few validators.
 In the long term, validator pools will have similar levels of stake, with the stake being higher for higher reputation validators (meaning that a nominator that is willing to risk more by backing a validator with a low reputation will get paid more).

+Before distributing rewards to nominators, validators can create a cut of the reward (a commission) that is not shared with the nominators.
+This cut is a percentage of the block reward, not an absolute value.
+After the commission gets deducted, the remaining portion is based on their staked value and split between the validator and all of the nominators who have voted for this validator.

+For example, assume the block reward for a validator is 10 DOT.
+A validator may specify `validator_commission = 50%`, in which case the validator would receive 5 DOT.
+The remaining 5 DOT would then be split between the validator and their nominators based on the proportion of stake each nominator had.
+Note that validators can put up their own stake, and for this calculation, their stake acts just as if they were another nominator.

-Within a validator pool, a percentage of the reward goes to pay the validator's commission fees and the remainder is paid pro-rata (i.e. proportional to stake) to the nominators and validator.
+Within a validator pool, a percentage of the reward goes thus to pay the validator's commission fees and the remainder is paid pro-rata (i.e. proportional to stake) to the nominators and validator.
 If a validator's commission is set to 100%, no tokens will be paid out to any nominations in the validator pool.
 Notice in particular that the validator is rewarded twice: once in commission fees for validating (if their commission rate is above 0%), and once for nominating itself with stake.

-#### Example

 The following example should clarify the above.
 For simplicity, we have the following assumptions: